-The undersigned Prof states that the doctor al student

-, student code (matricola)

-has positively passed the exam of the

-course, with a grade (A: excellen t, B: very good, C: good, D: acceptable).
+The undersigned Prof. states that the doctoral student , student c ode (ma atricol a) has positively passed the exam of t the course, with a grade A: excellent, B : very good, C: goo d, D: ac ceptal ble).

 Type of exam:

-[] written test
+- [] written test

-[] colloquium
+- [] colloquium

-[] project work
+- [] project work

-[] seminar held in foreign language (not Italian)
+- [] seminar held in foreign language (not Italian)

-[] academic lecture
+- [] academic lecture

-[] other (please, specify):
+- [] other (please, specify):

 The course is:

 [] activated by the STMS PhD Course

 [] activated by the doctoral Course of

 [] activated by the bachelor/master Course of

 [] other (please, specify):

+The duration in hours is.....

 Having passed this exam, the student acquires credits (either ECTS or CFU).

 Date:

-Si gnature
+Signature.....

-Request of authorization for making educational support / tutoringactivity
+Request of authorization for making educational support / tutoring activity

-I undersigned Name Surname, doctoral student of Number cycle Curriculum MMES/STASA ask to the PhD Course Board the authorization to:

-- apply to the selection Call for paid educational support /tutoringactivity for the course Name of the Course held by Prof. Name Surname for the Graduation course in Name of the Graduation Course; the foreseen number of hours is NNN; - sign the contract and to do the foreseen activity, in case of successful selection.
+I undersigned Name Surname, PhD student of Number cycle Curriculum MMIS/MMES/STASA ask to the PhD Course Board the authorization to sign the contract and to do the foreseen activity, in case of winning of the selection, after applying to the selection Call for paid educational support /tutoring activity for the course Name of the Course held by Prof. Name Surname for the Graduation course in Name of the Graduation Course; the foreseen number of hours is NNN;